KamitaniLab/PositionDecoding/README.md

 ## How to use
 In our study, a ball randomly moving in a two dimensional field was presented to human subjects as a stimulus.
 The stimulus position was predicted (decoded) from brain activity by two decoding algorithms, maximum likelihood estimation (MLE) and support vector regression (SVR).
 While the first method provides straightforward interpretation given accurate voxel response models, the latter method is expected to perform model-free information retrieval from brain activity data.
 ### 1. Decoding based on MLE
+Please run
-Please run "exeRFMestimation_XXXXXXXX.m" in the "RFMestimation" folder and "exeDecodingWithRFM_XXXXXXXX.m" in the "decodingWithRFM" folder in this order.
+- "exeRFMestimation_XXXXXXXX.m" in the "RFMestimation" folder
+- "exeDecodingWithRFM_XXXXXXXX.m" in the "decodingWithRFM" folder

+in this order.
 The results (true and decoded stimulus positions) would be stored in the "results" folder in the decodingWithRFM folder.
-Then, please run "makeFigDecodingAccuracyWithRFM_XXXXXXXX.m".
+Then, please run
+- "makeFigDecodingAccuracyWithRFM_XXXXXXXX.m".

 The results figure would be created.
 ### 2. Decoding based on SVR
+Please run
-Please run "exeDecodingWithSVR_XXXXXXXX.m" in the "decodingWithSVR" folder, and then run "makeFigDecodingAccuracyWithSVR_XXXXXXXX.m".
+- "exeDecodingWithSVR_XXXXXXXX.m" in the "decodingWithSVR" folder
+- "makeFigDecodingAccuracyWithSVR_XXXXXXXX.m"

+in this order.
 The decoding results would be stored in the "results" folder, and the results figure would be created.
 ## Copyright and License